Planktomas/TrayAppUtility/README.md

     - Nice name method
     - Open file or folder with default application (can wait for close)
     - Method to show toast notifications with click action
+    - Method to schedule a task to run after currently running task is finished

 ### Tutorial